 Echinacea extracts contain 38 taxa of bacteria

 Echinacea Purpurea is the only species of the Echinacea plant with the capacity to bolster the immune system in humans.
+For example, improving the immune system against flu.

 This species, known as the purple coneflower, carries 38 different taxa of bacteria in its extracts.
 These bacteria help the plant’s extracts stimulate macrophages (a type of white blood cell) that strengthen immunity.